weaveworks/weave-gitops-enterprise/docs/migrating-to-flux-ga.md

        volumes:
 ```

+### 3. Upgrade to Flux v2.0.0-rc.1 on your existing leaf clusters and management clusters

+Follow the upgrade instuctions from the [Flux v2.0.0-rc.1 release notes](https://github.com/fluxcd/flux2/releases/tag/v2.0.0-rc.1)

+At minimum you'll need to rerun the `flux bootstrap` command on your leaf clusters and management clusters.

+You'll also need to bump api versions in your manifests to `v1` as described in the flux upgrade instructions:

+> Bumping the APIs version in manifests can be done gradually.
+It is advised to not delay this procedure as the beta
+> versions will be removed after 6 months.

 ### 4. Upgrade to WGE 0.23.0

 Upgrade the Weave Gitops Enterprise HelmRelease values to use the new version.